These dates are subject to slight variation according to seasonal conditions, but any alterations will be advertised locally.

 - Fires are to be immediately extinguished should smoke blow across public roads causing visibility to be reduced.

-Further advice on winter burning can be found in the DFES publication linked below for your convenience.
+Further advice on different planned burns can be found in the DFES publication linked below for your convenience.

 Fire Permits